tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 This section has both space and hypens in it; how is it's section link found?

-On the machine and browser used to write this on, a left-click on
+On the machine and browser used to write this on, hovering the mouse over the section text results in a display of an suggesting two links in a chain...
+A left-click on this shows a drop-down menu with a copy-link option.
 - [Git and GitHub Bookmark Folders - An Outline](#git-and-github-bookmark-folders---an-outline)

 The section